-ESL support is provided to all for whom English is a non-native language, but Garrison Forest Upper School does not offer an ESL course or track.
-All students for whom English is a second language and who are new to the Upper School (including students who were in Garrison Forest Middle School) will be scheduled for the literature and composition course for non-native speakers of English.
+ESOL support is provided to all for whom English is a non-native language, but Garrison Forest Upper School does not offer an ESL course or track.
+All students for whom English is a second language and who are new to the Upper School (including students who were in Garrison Forest Middle School) will be scheduled for the Literature and Composition course.